 The best espresso machines deliver one of life's pleasures by the cupful.
-Beyond producing flavorful espresso for a lot less than your favorite coffee shop, the best espresso machines should be reliable, easy to use and simple to maintain, and also look good on your countertop.
+A good espresso machine can give you luxury on a budget, or serve as a showpiece for your kitchen.
+Beyond saving you a trip to the coffee shop, the best espresso machines should be reliable, easy to use and simple to maintain, and also look good on your countertop.

 - Check out the best coffee makers we've reviewed